RockAfeller2013/proxmox_helperscripts/omakub/README.md

 # Unbuntu on Proxmox

+- After deployment, you need to turn of the Keyring to enable RDP
+- Install QEMU Guest Tools
+- Disable Firewall
+- Disable IPV6

 Method 1: Unlocking the Keyring

 This method involves creating a keyring that doesn't require a password, which allows the remote desktop to consistently use the same password.
 Open Password and Keys: Search for and open the "Password and Keys" application (also known as Seahorse).
 Change the Keyring Password: Right-click on the "Default" keyring in the left-hand panel and select "Change password".